-On Saturday, Brian took me to Mt.
-Bruce in Romeo to pine after the Alpacas, to immerse my fingers in all sorts of delightful fibers, and to purchase my winter fiber stash.
+On Saturday, erectile Brian took me to Mt.
+Bruce in Romeo to pine after the Alpacas, physician to immerse my fingers in all sorts of delightful fibers, information pills and to purchase my winter fiber stash.
 I was reasonable in my purchases this year because I still have fiber from last year to spin and use.
 As a budding spinner, I understand that one can never have a fiber stash too large, but I’m not sure Brian’s sold on that idea…although he has explained how he’d like to gut the closet in the projects room to have storage for my wool and other storage.

 On Sunday, we talked about getting him a chain saw to clean up a lot of the sapling trees in back, which would allow more sunlight in, and the possibility of an area where we could keep a couple of babydoll lambs, or a couple of Alpaca.
 In any case, it’s fun to think about owning